 What about reducing protein and carbohydrate intake when drinking alcohol?

 If you are drinking and not trying to put on weight or are trying to burn fat?

-I recommend cutting back on carb or fat calories.
+I recommend cutting back on fat calories.

 The followers of Keto diets are going to disagree with me, but I’d say cut back on fats BEFORE you decide to reduce carbs.